- Reference Number: HEY-748/2020

 This leaflet has been produced to give you general information.
 Most of your questions should be answered by this leaflet.
 It is not intended to replace the discussion between you and the healthcare team, but may act as a starting point for discussion.
 If after reading it you have any concerns or require further explanation, please discuss this with a member of the healthcare team.

-24-hour pH and impedance monitoring measures the amount of fluid coming up (refluxing) into the oesophagus from the stomach over a 24 hour period and if this fluid is acidic.
-This allows us to establish whether your child’s symptoms are due to reflux.
+Your child has been referred for a 24-hour pH and impedance monitoring study.
+The study will measure the amount of fluid coming up (refluxing) into the oesophagus from the stomach over a 24 hour period and if this fluid is acidic.
+This allows us to establish whether your child’s symptoms could be due to reflux.

-Why does my child need 24-hour pH and impedance monitoring?
+Why does my child need 24-hour pH and impedance monitoring study?

 Can there be any complications or risks?

-How do I prepare my child for the 24-hour pH and impedance monitoring?
+How do I prepare my child for the 24-hour pH and impedance monitoring study?

-Your child cannot have anything to eat or drink for 4 hours prior to the investigation, although they may drink water up to 2 hours prior to the test.
+Your child cannot have anything to eat for 4 hours prior to the study*.
+However, they may drink water up to 2 hours before the study*.

 It is important that your child stops taking any of the following medications: